London Smoking and Mental Health Week

 Why is smoking used as a coping mechanism?

-This negative cycle of dependency can be very hard to break.
+This negative cycle of dependency can be very hard for smokers to break.
 On top of this, worries about the impact of smoking on your physical health or the financial cost of smoking could negatively affect your mental health.

-Find out how she quitHow does smoking affect mental health
+How does smoking affect mental health?

 Smoking has various psychological effects, including increasing anxiety and stress and putting you at higher risk of depression.
 If you’re experiencing any kind of mental health problem, smoking is not an effective way to manage your condition.